Showing posts with label PD - platformers. Show all posts

 The CryptO'pinion?

-This is an oddball game with more than a hint of certain other action platformers we love.
-I really enjoyed the gameplay style, it's fantastic fun with loads of interesting ideas.
+This is an oddball with more than a hint of a certain other action platformer.
+I enjoyed the gameplay style, it's fantastic with many interesting ideas.
 In fact, it's downright silly at times but you won't mind one bit.
 Ignore the weak visuals and fuzzy audio because the gameplay is top-notch and that's what matters.

-Going Down With The Captain is a challenging and addictive platformer.
-One of the best PD games I've played.
+Going Down With The Captain is challenging, addictive, and one of the best PD games I've played.

 Goin' Down With The Captain download @AtariMania